theramiyer/blog/content/post/2022/to-wear-or-not-to-wear-the-hijab.md

 But an educational institution and a country are not the same.

 First, I am personally pro-choice in the matter, but I agree that a uniform is a uniform, and one must respect it.
-At the same time, I find it reasonable to be torn between whether a state-run educational institution, in a secular (in the sense that no religion has any say over the running of the State) State, can prohibit a piece of clothing on religious grounds.
+At the same time, I find it reasonable to be torn between whether a State-run educational institution, in a secular (in the sense that no religion has any say over the running of the State) State, can prohibit a piece of clothing on religious grounds.
 Because allowing and disallowing a piece of clothing which is a norm in a religion or culture are two sides of the same coin.
 On the one hand, the State cannot interfere in religious matters, and on the other, it cannot allow religion to interfere in State matters.
 In the case of the hijab, which of the two takes precedence?
-Can a religion interfere with the uniform of a school, or can the school interfere with a religious norm? ("Norm" more appropriate here, until the question of whether a hijab is an essential religious practice or not remains undecided.)
+Can a religion interfere with the uniform of a school, or can the school interfere with a religious norm? ("Norm" is more appropriate here, until the question of whether wearing a hijab is an essential religious practice or not remains undecided.)

 The two-judge Bench of the Supreme Court had a split verdict{{< sidenote theprintteamDivergenceOpinionFull2022 >}}‘Divergence in opinion’ — Full text of Supreme Court’s split judgement in Hijab ban case ([ThePrint](https://theprint.in/judiciary/divergence-in-opinion-full-text-of-supreme-courts-split-judgement-in-hijab-ban-case/1166211/)){{< /sidenote >}} on whether the girls should be allowed to wear a hijab.